-You can now submit your reports and order surveys from the Michigan Nutrition Network website via the Partner Portal\.
+You can submit your reports and order surveys via the MFF SNAP-Ed Partner Portal.
 To access the Partner Portal, follow the steps below.

-- A. You will first need to register by clicking the "Register" link at the top of the Michigan Nutrition Network home page (michigannutritionnetwork.org).
-It is recommended that both the Program and Finance Leads register for access.
-You will receive an email message when your registration is approved.
-Please allow 1-2 business days for the approval process. - B. Once your registration is approved, you will be able to log in using the "Log in" link, also on the home page. - C. Once you are logged in to the Partner Portal, you will see a page containing a section for surveys and a section for reporting.
+- A. You will first need to create an account by clicking the "Create an Account" link at the top of the MFF SNAP-Ed home page snap-ed.michiganfitness.org.
+It is recommended that both the Program and Finance Leads create an account for access.
+You will receive an email message when your account is approved.
+Please allow 1-2 business days for the approval process. - B. Once your account is approved, you will be able to log in using the "Log in" link, also on the home page. - C. Once you are logged in to the Partner Portal, you will see a page containing a section for surveys and a section for reporting.

-\The Partner Portal is not to be confused with the M2HL Update Portal (see the previous section).
+The Partner Portal is not to be confused with the M2HL Update Portal (see the previous section).
 They are two different websites.
 Logging into one site does not give you access to the other.